Nirajkumar18/Two-tier-app/README.md

    DELETE FROM messages;
    ```

 ***This is all that I deployed two tier flask app using dockerising .
 If you stuck during making this project, feel free to ask anything.
 I love to help you.
-You can contact me on [LinkedIn](https://linkedin.com/in/md-azfar-alam)***
+You can contact me on [LinkedIn](https://linkedin.com/in/md-azfar-alam), [Instagram](instagram.com/azfarxx) or [Discord](https://discord.com/users/877531143610708028)***

 ## Keep Learning & Sharing.. ✨